Marvin Gay Sr.: Early life

-Gay was born the first of 13 children to George and Mamie Gay on October 1, 1914 on a farm along Catnip Hill Pike in Jessamine County, Kentucky and was raised in Lexington.
-He had a troubled childhood, where his physically abusive father would often beat his mother, Marvin, and his five siblings.
+Gay was born the first of 13 children to George and Mamie Gay on October 1, 1914, on a farm along Catnip Hill Pike in Jessamine County, Kentucky, and was raised in Lexington.
+He had a troubled childhood, where his physically abusive father would often beat his mother, him, and his five siblings.

-According to Gay's wife, Alberta, Gay's family life consisted of constant violence involving domestic abuse and shootings.
+According to Gay's wife, Alberta, Gay's family life consisted of constant violence, involving domestic abuse and shootings.
 "Gays against Gays", she told author David Ritz.
-When Gay was still a child, he and his mother joined the Pentecostal church, the House of God.
-Gay moved to Washington, D.C. in his late teens to pursue a career as a minister of a House of God church there.
+When Gay was still a child, he and his mother joined a Pentecostal church, the House of God.
+Gay moved to Washington, D.C., in his late teens to pursue a career as a minister of a House of God church there.

 Marriage and family

-While in Washington, Gay met his future wife, Alberta Cooper, whom he would marry on July 2, 1935.
-The couple bought a small house in south eastern Washington D.C. at 1617 First Street, which was only a few blocks away from the Anacostia River.
-The street would be nicknamed "Simple City" for its being "half-city, half-country".
+While in Washington, Gay met his future wife, Alberta Cooper, whom he married on July 2, 1935.
+They bought a small house in southeastern Washington, D.C., at 1617 First Street SW, which was only a few blocks away from the Anacostia River.
+The street was nicknamed "Simple City" for its being "half-city, half-country".
 Alberta already had a son named Michael, but Gay sent Michael to live with his sister-in-law, Pearl.

 Two years after marrying, they had their first child, a daughter they named Jeanne.
 On April 2, 1939, their first son, Marvin Jr., was born.
 Son Frankie (born Frances) and daughter Zeola followed shortly afterwards.
-In 1970, Gay fathered a son named Antwaun Carey with another woman as a result of one of his extramarital affairs.
+In 1970, Gay fathered a son named Antwaun Carey with another woman, as a result of one of his extramarital affairs.

 Ministry work

 On one of his first missions as preacher at a church in Norristown, Pennsylvania, Gay impressed the congregation, and his church later made him Bishop.
 According to his son Marvin, his father was known as a healer.
 Gay eventually settled as a minister of a local House of God church.
 When his son was around four or five, his father brought him to church congregations and revivals to sing for audiences.

-According to Marvin Gaye's relatives, the elder Marvin Gay was a passable self-taught piano player.
+According to relatives, the elder Marvin Gay was a passable self-taught piano player.
 He bought a secondhand piano at a rummage sale and coached his son in piano lessons, which the younger Marvin Gay learned by ear, and it was one of the few stable times in the father and son's relationship.
 Marvin Sr. nurtured Marvin Jr.'s musical talents, so long as he stuck with liturgical music.

 However, by the late 1940s, Gay had left the House of God to join another sect called the House of the Living God, but soon returned to the House of God to head its Board of Apostles in the early 1950s.
-Gay left the House of God altogether in the mid-1950s after not being named Chief Apostle of the church and according to his son, "that's when my father lost his healing powers".
+Gay left the House of God altogether in the mid-1950s, after not being named Chief Apostle of the church, and, according to his son, "that's when my father lost his healing powers".